 10. Do a yoga or fitness class

-There are tons of yoga and fitness classes on YouTube that are geared toward kids of all ages.
+There are tons of yoga and fitness classes online that are geared toward kids of all ages.
 Make a playlist ahead of time so that it’s ready to go when they choose this option.
 Take a look at Cosmic Kids and Kidz Bop for child-friendly video options.

 11. Go on a Lego hunt